Why Ingredient Forms Matter

 Magnesium Threonate

-Magnesium L-threonate is a newer form studied in relation to nervous system and cognitive support research.
-It is commonly included in nootropic and cognitive wellness formulas.
+Magnesium L-threonate is a newer form studied in relation to nervous system and cognitive wellness research.
+It is commonly included in nootropic and cognitive support formulas.

 Vitamin B12 Forms Explained

-Vitamin B12 also appears in multiple supplemental forms that differ in stability, metabolism, and formulation characteristics.
+Vitamin B12 appears in multiple supplemental forms that differ in stability, metabolism, and formulation characteristics.

 Cyanocobalamin